KaOSx/kaosx.github.io/_docs/lamp.md

 To test the new settings, open a new terminal window and login as your user.

+You can find your IP address with hostname -i

 Don’t forget to include the new port number.

 ```